-Chuck Roberts & Associates can help you remove your Private Mortgage Insurance
+Let Chuck Roberts & Associates help you determine if you can cancel your PMI

-It's widely inferred that a 20% down payment is the standard when buying a house.
-The lender's liability is usually only the difference between the home value and the amount due on the loan, so the 20% adds a nice cushion against the costs of foreclosure, reselling the home, and typical value changes in the event a purchaser doesn't pay.
+When getting a mortgage, a 20% down payment is usually the standard.
+Since the risk for the lender is generally only the difference between the home value and the amount due on the loan, the 20% supplies a nice cushion against the costs of foreclosure, reselling the home, and natural value variationson the chance that a purchaser doesn't pay.

-During the recent mortgage boom of the last decade, it was common to see lenders commanding down payments of 10, 5 or even 0 percent.
-A lender is able to handle the additional risk of the reduced down payment with Private Mortgage Insurance or PMI.
-PMI takes care of the lender in the event a borrower defaults on the loan and the value of the property is lower than what is owed on the loan.
+Lenders were working with down payments down to 10, 5 and even 0 percent in the peak of last decade's mortgage boom.
+How does a lender handle the increased risk of the small down payment?
+The answer is Private Mortgage Insurance or PMI.
+This supplementary policy takes care of the lender if a borrower is unable to pay on the loan and the value of the house is less than what the borrower still owes on the loan.

-Since the $40-$50 a month per $100,000 borrowed is bundled into the mortgage payment and oftentimes isn't even tax deductible, PMI is pricey to a borrower.
-Contradictory to a piggyback loan where the lender consumes all the costs, PMI is advantageous for the lender because they secure the money, and they receive payment if the borrower doesn't pay.
+PMI is costly to a borrower on the grounds that the $40-$50 a month per $100,000 borrowed is rolled into the mortgage payment and many times isn't even tax deductible.
+It's profitable for the lender because they secure the money, and they receive payment if the borrower doesn't pay, different from a piggyback loan where the lender consumes all the losses.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-How can buyers keep from bearing the expense of PMI?
+How homeowners can refrain from bearing the expense of PMI

-The Homeowners Protection Act of 1998 forces the lenders on most loans to automatically cease the PMI when the principal balance of the loan reaches 78 percent of the primary loan amount.
-Keen home owners can get off the hook a little earlier.
-The law promises that, at the request of the homeowner, the PMI must be released when the principal amount reaches only 80 percent.
+With the implementation of The Homeowners Protection Act of 1998, on most loans lenders are forced to automatically cancel the PMI when the principal balance of the loan reaches 78 percent of the primary loan amount.
+The law states that, at the request of the homeowner, the PMI must be abandoned when the principal amount equals only 80 percent.
+So, acute homeowners can get off the hook sooner than expected.

-Since it can take many years to arrive at the point where the principal is just 20% of the original amount borrowed, it's essential to know how your home has increased in value.
-After all, any appreciation you've acquired over time counts towards removing PMI.
-So what's the reason for paying it after the balance of your loan has dropped below the 80% mark?
-Your neighborhood may not be reflecting the national trends and/or your home might have secured equity before things cooled off, so even when nationwide trends predict plunging home values, you should understand that real estate is local.
+It can take countless years to reach the point where the principal is just 20% of the original amount borrowed, so it's necessary to know how your home has appreciated in value.
+After all, any appreciation you've obtained over time counts towards dismissing PMI.
+So why pay it after the balance of your loan has dropped below the 80% mark?
+Your neighborhood might not be adopting the national trends and/or your home could have secured equity before things settled down, so even when nationwide trends indicate declining home values, you should realize that real estate is local.

-A certified, licensed real estate appraiser can help homeowners understand just when their home's equity rises above the 20% point, as it's a difficult thing to know.
-It's an appraiser's job to recognize the market dynamics of their area.
+A certified, licensed real estate appraiser can help home owners understand just when their home's equity goes over the 20% point, as it's a difficult thing to know.
+As appraisers, it's our job to know the market dynamics of our area.
 At Chuck Roberts & Associates, we know when property values have risen or declined.
-We're masters at recognizing value trends in Thousand Oaks, Ventura County and surrounding areas.
-Faced with information from an appraiser, the mortgage company will often eliminate the PMI with little trouble.
-At that time, the home owner can delight in the savings from that point on.
+We're masters at analyzing value trends in Thousand Oaks, Ventura County and surrounding areas.
+Faced with data from an appraiser, the mortgage company will most often cancel the PMI with little effort.
+At which time, the home owner can enjoy the savings from that point on.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: